VladislavSmolyanoy/ExpandableWindow-SwiftUI/README.md

 # ExpandableWindow-SwiftUI
-Small view that you can use to add a small window that can be expanded with a press on the arrow button
+A View that you can use to add a small window that can be expanded with a press on the arrow button

 ![](ExpandableView_Showcase.gif)